ysyk2021/the-art-of-negotiation-powerful-techniques-for-win-win-outcomes-and-positive-relationships/src/chapter-6-3.md

-# The Benefits of Overcoming Impasse and Deadlock for Improved Resilience and Adaptability

-## Introduction

 Negotiations can often reach points of impasse or deadlock, where progress seems impossible.
 However, the ability to overcome these challenges is a crucial skill in negotiation.
 In this chapter, we will explore the benefits of overcoming impasse and deadlock for improved resilience and adaptability.
 By employing powerful techniques to break through stalemates, negotiators can achieve win-win outcomes and cultivate positive relationships.